Home

 Its upperparts and tail are jet black, but the cheeks, chest, front of the forelimbs and underparts are cream or orange.
 The tail is long and dorso-ventrally flattened.

-The species once ranged extensively from Nepal and Assam through Burma, Indochina and Thailand to Peninsular Malaysia, Sumatra, Java and Bali.
+The species once ranged extensively from Nepal and Assam through Myanmar, Indochina and Thailand to Peninsular Malaysia, Sumatra, Java and Bali.
 Its numbers have declined with the large-scale clearance of primary forest.
 It is absent from Singapore.